-- Federal Emergency Management Agency (FEMA)
+- Federal Emergency Management Agency (FEMA);

-- Small Business Administration (SBA)
+- Small Business Administration (SBA);

-- National Flood Insurance Program (NFIP)
+- National Flood Insurance Program (NFIP);

-- Increased Cost of Compliance (ICC)
+- Increased Cost of Compliance (ICC);

-- Private Insurance
+- Private Insurance;

-- Private and nonprofit disaster assistance
+- Private and nonprofit disaster assistance; and/or

-- Coordinated Assistance Network (CAN) Search
+- Coordinated Assistance Network (CAN).

-Once sources are identified, the Program then determines an applicant's unmet need.
+When disaster resources received are identified, the Program then determines an applicant's unmet need.
 Specifically, the Program compares the total assistance previously received to the total estimated need for each applicant.
-Per the Stafford Act, the Program confirms the intended purpose of assistance received.
-Funds of similar intent are considered duplicative unless the applicant still has an unmet need.
-The Program may verify eligible use of funds by collecting pertinent source documentation from third parties such as invoices from a contractor, receipts from a building supply store, or utilizing an inspection to determine repair expenses incurred by an applicant.
-If the documentation or inspection verifies that the applicant spent all previously received funds in accordance with the funding intent, then no duplication exists and the applicant may be eligible to receive assistance for any remaining unmet need under CDBG-DR. The amount of benefits the applicant used for program-eligible work will be reflected as an offset to benefits received.
+As required by the Stafford Act, the Program confirms the intended purpose of assistance received.
+Funds of same purpose (housing repairs) are considered duplicative unless the applicant still has an unmet need.
+The Program may verify eligible use of funds by collecting pertinent source documentation for home repairs from third parties such as, receipts for supplies purchased by the applicant, invoices from a contractor, or if documentation is not available, an inspection to determine disaster repair expenses incurred by an applicant may be used.
+If the documentation or inspection verifies that the applicant spent all previously received funds in accordance with the funding intent, then no deduction or DOB.
+The applicant may be eligible to receive assistance for remaining housing unmet need under the